Can Past Life Regressions Provide Evidence of Reincarnation?

 - You have inexplicable fears or phobias that could be linked to past life trauma

 After her death, a boy was born into the family who exhibited effeminate behavior in every aspect of his life.
 Aside from playing solely with girls, wearing women’s clothing, and showing a general aversion to any masculine behavior, the boy blatantly claimed to be their grandmother.
 He also had a birthmark on the back of his neck, where the family had smeared butter on their grandmother.
-While it might sound like the family led the child to believe and act this way, his behavior was offensive in their culture for a child to not fit into the accepted gender norms, making the story all the more believable.
+While it might sound like the family led the child to believe and act this way, his behavior was offensive in their culture due to strict gender norms.

 Is it possible that we have led past lives in which memories could have transcended into this lifetime, continuing to remain in the depths of our subconscious?
-It seems that there is widespread evidence of this that is hard to refute or explain.
 Past life regression therapists and traditional psychiatrists are still at odds as to what is really being accessed when someone undertakes one of these sessions.
-But even some of the most astute academics and doctors have been convinced that there is some sort of phenomenon happening that can’t be easily explained.
+But even some of the most astute academics and doctors have been convinced that there is some sort of unexplained phenomenon occurring.
 Have you ever accessed memories of a previous lifetime?